formkit/docs-content/guides/laravel-formkit-integration.md

 </client-only>

-FormKit, on the other hand, provides a more customizable and flexible solution for form building.
-It allows you to create custom form components and gives you control over the form markup and logic.
-FormKit also provides advanced features, such as form validation, error handling, and dynamic form fields, that are not available in Laravel Breeze:
+In comparison, FormKit provides a more customizable and flexible solution for form building.
+FormKit allows us to create custom form components, gives us control over the form markup and logic, and comes pre-plummed with accessible markup, validation and error handling and so much more.
+Here's our same form written with FormKit — much cleaner:

 <client-only>